dipaksarkar/docs/docs/gympify/vps/queues.md

 #### Step 1: Create the Service File

-Start by creating a new service file for your Laravel queue worker:
+Start by creating a new service file for your Gympify queue worker:

 ```bash
 sudo nano /etc/systemd/system/gympify-queues.service